Terms and conditions for Ontrack data recovery services

 Data Processing Agreement

-This Data Processing Agreement applies to: (i) KLDiscovery Ontrack Limited (company number 02669766) having its registered office address at Ontrack, Global House, 1 Ashley Avenue, Epsom Surrey, KT18 5AD (“Ontrack”); and (ii) the applicable Customer placing an order for Ontrack’s services pursuant to the applicable service terms of business (“Terms”).
+This Data Processing Agreement applies to: (i) KLDiscovery Ontrack Limited (company number 02669766) having its registered office address at Ontrack, Nexus, 25 Farringdon Street, London, EC4A 4AB (“Ontrack”); and (ii) the applicable Customer placing an order for Ontrack’s services pursuant to the applicable service terms of business (“Terms”).

 The Parties have agreed that the terms of this Data Processing Agreement shall apply to the Processing of Personal Data (as defined below) that is required to enable Ontrack to provide the services to the applicable Customer.